handsontable/hyperformula/docs/guide/custom-functions.md

 ### 4. Implement your custom function

-For the simplicity of a basic example, you will not pass any arguments.
+For the simplicity of a basic example, our custom function takes no arguments.
 However, this method imposes a particular structure to be used; there are two optional arguments, `ast` and `state`, and the function must return the results of the calculations.